libretime/libretime/docs/admin-manual/setup/configuration.md

   # > default is []
   allowed_cors_origins: []

+  # The server timezone, should be a lookup key in the IANA time zone database,
+  # for example Europe/Berlin.
+  # > default is UTC
+  timezone: UTC

   # How many hours ahead Playout should cache scheduled media files.
   # > default is 1
   cache_ahead_hours: 1